 If you’re planning to start a business in Minnesota using a specific name, you may need to register for a business name.
-Business name registration is commonly referred to as a Minnesota DBA, “Doing Business As,” or Fictitious Name, but is officially called an Assumed Name.
+Business name registration is commonly called a Minnesota DBA, “Doing Business As,” or Fictitious Name, but is officially called an Assumed Name.

 To see if you need to register for a Minnesota Assumed Name and steps on how to register, check out our guide.